 Why use S.O.A.P?

-• It is a simple devotional method to read the Bible for ourselves so that we go beyond the use devotional guides.
-It is akin to moving from eating processed food to cooking a meal ourselves from a set of raw ingredients.
+• It is a simple devotional method to read the Bible for ourselves so that we go beyond the usual devotional guides.
+It is akin to moving from eating processed food to cooking a meal for ourselves from a set of raw ingredients.

 • Over time, it will help us grow in recognizing God’s voice through His Word and become obedient disciples of Christ.